Julie Meyer, Interim Executive Director

 Fun bicycle fact: Lauren recently took up BMX racing.

 Matt joined the Gearin’ Up staff in June 2020 after being a regular youth at weekly youth nights and volunteering with us over the past few years.
-Recently, he has been working alongside the team as well as out front with customers to improve his bicycle mechanic skills.
-He’s been doing a lot of flat fixes too!
+He works alongside our mechanic team as well as up front with customers.

 Fun bicycle fact: As a volunteer, Matt sold many bikes to customers at our Big Bear sales and the 2019 DC Bike Swap.